Sorvigolova/psplibdoc/README.md

     - Example: psp_print_libdoc.py -d PSPLibDoc/1.50/ -m LoadCoreForKernel
 <br>

+### Misc tools
+ - Check NIDs which have a name attributed to them in an xml but not another one
+   - check_missing_known_nids.py

+ - Generate a page containing the statistics of known and unknown NIDs
+   - make_statistics.py

+ - Try matching NIDs before and after obfuscation using prxtool to find the closest functions
+   - match-nids.py input.xml module_ver1.prx module_ver2.prx module_ver3.prx ...
+   - Note that this will override previously already defined names

 ## General Notes
  - psp_libdoc currently does not load or save variables (Updating a PSPLibDoc however preserves variables)
  - Updating a PSPLibDoc is based on NID only, a loaded entry with the same NID will overwrite the previous one